Optimality in importance sampling: a gentle survey: Some numerical and theoretical comparisons

 \section{Some numerical and theoretical comparisons}

 This section is devoted to provide some numerical and theoretical comparisons, in order to highlight the importance of the notion of optimality in IS.
 We can avoid catastrophic situations (when the variance of the estimators explodes to infinity), and improve the baseline, ideal Monte Carlo scenario.
 Theoretical and numerical results are provided and checked.
-In section \ref{FirstSectNum}, we consider different functions $f(\x)$ and different proposal densities $q(\x)$, including the optimal ones.
-In section \ref{IS_vs_RIScomp}, we focus on the comparison between IS and RIS for the estimation of the marginal likelihood $Z$.
+In section \ref{FirstSectNum}, we consider different functions $f(\x)$ and different proposal densities $q(\x)$, including the optimal ones. { In Section~\ref{Divergence_Num_Sect}, we illustrate the landscapes of three different divergences, highlighting their distinct behaviors during a parametric proposal adaptation.} In section \ref{IS_vs_RIScomp}, we focus on the comparison between IS and RIS for the estimation of the marginal likelihood $Z$. { All these sections provide examples and remarks that are useful for a complete understanding of the concepts presented above in the rest of the work.}